sxyazi/go-collection/README.md

   </details>

-- DiffKeys: Compares with the given collection and returns the key/value pairs in the given collection that do not exist in the original collection
+- `DiffKeys` compares with the given collection and returns the key/value pairs in the given collection that do not exist in the original collection

   <details>
   <summary>Examples</summary>